 "ONE OF THE MOST STIMULATING AND INSPIRATIONAL CONDUCTORS OF HIS GENERATION"

-Manze is a fellow of the Royal Academy of Music and a Visiting Professor at the Oslo Academy and has contributed to new editions of sonatas and concertos by Mozart and Bach published by Bärenreiter and Breitkopf and Härtel.
-He also teaches, edits and writes about music, as well as broadcasting regularly on radio and television.
+Manze is a Fellow of the Royal Academy of Music, Visiting Professor at the Oslo Academy, and has contributed to new editions of sonatas and concerti by Bach and Mozart, published by Bärenreiter, Breitkopf and Härtel.
+He also teaches, writes about, and edits music, as well as broadcasting regularly on radio and television.
 In November 2011 Andrew Manze received the prestigious ‘Rolf Schock Prize’ in Stockholm.